Thursday, March 30, 2017

 This is the Custom Brass model, a prototype photo of #0800 is in New Haven Power.
 The main difference between this and the following Phase 1c is the steps.
 Phase 1b has a single set of steps each side, centered on the walkway in front of the cab door.
 All later phases has a set of steps on each corner of the frame.
 The New Haven later reconfigured the frame steps on #0800 as Phase Ic.

-As with all of the DEY-4 locomotives except the final two, #0800 was delivered in Pullman Green with Deluxe Gold simply spelling out New Haven on the cab, with the road number underneath.
+As with all of the DEY-4 locomotives except the final two, #0800 was delivered in Pullman Green with Imitation Gold simply spelling out New Haven on the cab, with the road number underneath.
 Apparently this was never repainted, and was sold to the Youghiogheny & Ohio Coal Co. in Bridgeport on March 19, 1956, and then sold to a Stratford dealer in July, 1971, still in its original scheme and lettered as New Haven #0800.

 DEY-4 0802 in New Britain 1949.
 Photo by Jim Karl.